arvindeybram/arvindeybram/README.md

 I take great care in the architecture, and code quality of the things I build.

-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source.

 <!--
 **arvindeybram/arvindeybram** is a  repository because its `README.md` (this file) appears on your GitHub profile.